mahyaret/mahyaret.github.io/_posts/2025-05-31-squarespace-vs-pixieset.md

 On the other hand, Sean Tucker does genuinely use Squarespace, but his website is quite minimal.
 It feels more like a small boutique storefront than a comprehensive, fully functional site.

 The takeaway?
 If you’re looking for a serious, flexible, and scalable photography website, Squarespace is probably not the answer.
 Even for a simple portfolio, I’d recommend [Adobe Portfolio](https://portfolio.adobe.com/), especially if you already subscribe to Creative Cloud—it’s included in your plan and does a much better job showcasing your work without pretending to be something it's not.
+Here is my photography website: [https://www.mahyaretedal.com/](https://www.mahyaretedal.com/)